RACV Logo

 • Meals: Meals: 13 breakfasts, 12 lunches, 13 dinners.

-• Accommodation: Camping (with facilities) (3 nights), Camping (with basic facilities) (2 nights), Basic Hotel (1 night), Hotel (3 nights), Mountain hut (5 nights).
+• Accommodation: Camping (with facilities) (3 nights), Camping (with basic facilities) (3 nights), Hotel (3 nights), Mountain hut (5 nights).

 • Amboseli National Park - Overland Vehicle Game Drive.

-• Ngorongoro Crater - 4x4 Game Drive.
+• Ngorongoro Crater - 4WD Safari.

 • Complimentary Sleeping Bag and walking pole hire ( must be requested at time of booking ).